 $170

 The Econ Burrow uses a straightforward snap closure system along the edges with pad loops that thread your sleeping pad straps through to hold the quilt in place.
-The system works adequately but is less refined than the strap systems on the Enlightened Equipment Enigma or the Lycra edges on the Katabatic Palisade.
+The system works adequately but is less refined than the strap systems on the Enlightened Equipment Enigma or the cord-clip attachment on the Katabatic Sawatch.
 You will experience some draft leakage on windy nights until you learn to tuck the edges under your pad.
-After a few nights of practice, most testers found the system reliable.
-The drawcord footbox cinches closed to trap heat at your feet — a feature typically found on quilts $50 to $100 more expensive.
+After a few nights of practice, most owners report the system reliable.
+The drawcord footbox cinches closed to trap heat at your feet, a feature typically found on quilts $50 to $100 more expensive.

 Hammock Gear is a cottage manufacturer based in Ohio, and like most cottage brands, they build to order with lead times of three to five weeks.
 The trade-off for the wait is direct-from-maker quality control and the ability to choose your shell color and quilt length.
 The Econ Burrow is available in regular and long lengths, which is important for tall hikers who often find off-the-shelf quilts too short.
-The construction quality across three test units was consistent, with even stitch lines and well-distributed down fill in every baffle.
+Owner reports describe consistent construction quality, with even stitch lines and well-distributed down fill in every baffle.

 Pros